perryl/concourse-scripts/README.md

   - This will just output the individual stratum pipelines to a directory with the same name as the system morphology.

+## To-do items

+As of 2016/01/18:

+- Get all pipelines running and building
+- Argument parsing for construct-pipelines.sh instead of hardcoded definitions system paths
+- Pass arg to parser.py in construct-pipelines.sh
+- Change name of ymlfiles/ to name of system
+- Create system pipeline YAML to run once all strata builds passed successfully
+- yaml.dump() rather than file.write()

 ## Further features

 This pipeline is currently very basic; it simply attempts to build